I stopped believing in God on a Monday in 1967.

 There are no magic beans

 And that really is the nature of prayer.
 There is no such thing as Santa Claus in the sky with magic beans to fix your life.
 There’s no formula that works for everyone, and there’s s no magic words to get.
-There’s not even a magic meditation to meet your guides.
 The magic beans have always been you.

-And intention, and love.
-And that’s already inside you, and all around.
 What are your magic beans?
-Is it daily meditation, thankfulness, yoga or just begin peaceful?
+Is it daily meditation, thankfulness, yoga or just being peaceful?
 Share it in the comments below.